it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 ### Backup and Failover capabilities

-Application and data storage components have fail over options in the event of a service degradation for primary component.
+Ensure application and data storage components have fail over options in the event of a service degradation for primary component.

 ## Maturity Level 2